 “All great souls are true to their vision.
 Everything brought forth was first a vision, a seed idea planted in the soul, then allowed to expand and come forth.
 These souls never allow the unbelief of others to influence them.
 They are willing to sacrifice for their vision, they are true to it, they believe in it, and it is to them as they believe.” ~ LTMFE, Vol 1

-I think the idea of “vision” needs examining, and expansion.
-There are two ways (that come to mind) that these ideals emerge in our lives, and it’s worth contemplating.
+I think the idea of “vision” needs examining and expansion.
+There are two ways that come to mind in which these ideals emerge in our lives, and it’s worth contemplating.

-Eventually, you discover the “why” behind the constant delays, deferrals, and procrastination—in relationships, vocation, and careers; underneath it all, there is a guiding influence—a vision—that has had a hand in every choice you’ve made (and, somehow, the right books, people, films, songs, and synchronicities are ever-present along the way).
+Eventually, you discover the “why” behind the constant delays, deferrals and procrastination—in relationships, vocations and careers; underneath it all, there is a guiding influence—a vision—that has had a hand in every choice you’ve made (and, somehow, the right books, people, films, songs and synchronicities are ever-present along the way).

 My point is that in both scenarios, you are holding steadfast to your vision—whether it’s out in the open, or developing over time from within.
 Both have their challenges.
 Both have their rewards.

 Both have a righteousness, and serve us quite well.